DianaNites/cargo-sysroot/README.md

     "full/path/to/target/sysroot",
 ]
 ```

+Note that this tool is currently quite stupid, so it won't attempt to do anything if that file already exists.

 This will allow Cargo to properly build your project with or without cargo-sysroot.
 If you update your Rust nightly version you will need to run cargo-sysroot again.